Definition of Net Operating Income

 - Vending machine

 Operating Expenses – Operating expenses are the prime cost of the business incurred directly in relation to the core business activity.
-In simple words, it is the cost to run the day to day operations of the business.
-Operating expenses are necessary and are unavoidable for the business but does not includes the expenses related to extraordinary items like a loss on the sale of an asset, income tax, interest cost, etc. Few examples of operating expenses are as follows-
+In simple words, it is the cost to run the business’s day-to-day operations.
+Operating expenses are necessary and are unavoidable for the business but do not includes the expenses related to extraordinary items like a loss on the sale of an asset, income tax, interest cost, etc. A few examples of operating expenses are as follows-

 - Raw material cost